celador/celador.github.io/_posts/2015-06-19-how-to-dreamforce-talk.markdown

 ---
 layout: post
-title: Blogging Like a Hacker
+title: How to get a DreamFore talk in four easy steps
+date:   2015-06-19 23:26:16
+categories: jekyll update
 ---
 How to get a DreamFore talk in four easy steps.

 Step 1) Come up with a fancy sounding phrase using lots of buzz words.